Autobiography of a Banyan Tree [PDF Available]

 Over the years, I have gradually learned various different languages from listening to humans going past.
 Some even take a while and sit by my shade to rest and talk to themselves to while their time away or to clear their heads.
 Whilst they might not know, I always stay to hear them out attentively.

-Visa Guide: Autobiography of a Raindrop [PDF]
+Visa Guide: Autobiography of a Street or Stray Dog [With PDF]

 And I know I cannot console them or guide them directly, but I try to make them feel safer and try to give them a safe place to talk about their wrongdoings and worries in and about their lives.
 When they cry, I try to shield them from the eyes of others.